 You can choose to take the skin off of the chickpeas before you roast them, which is said to give them more flavor.
 But, I typically leave the chickpea skins on because I don’t think it makes that much of a difference to warrant the minuscule task of de-skinning them.
 What can I say, I’m a lazy cook.

 These gluten free breadcrumbs will stay fresh in a tightly sealed container for up to two weeks at room temperature, so make a big batch and then use ’em to top healthy pastas, to “bread” chicken tenders, to add crunch and interest to salads, to bind meatballs…the only limit is your imagination (right now, I’m loving them on top of garlicky-kale sauce-coated Trader Joe’s cauliflower gnocchi (pictured below).

 - 2 15 ounce cans chickpeas (I like Eden Organic, which are pressure cooked and therefore lectin free)

 - 1/4 teaspoon garlic powder

 - Drain and rinse chickpeas, shaking to remove excess water.
-Spread them in an even layer on a parchment-lined baking sheet, making sure they’re fairly spaced out and not squished together (otherwise they won’t dry out enough).
+Spread them in an even layer on the baking sheet, making sure they’re fairly spaced out and not squished together (otherwise they won’t dry out enough).

-- Add the chickpeas, salt, Italian seasoning, and garlic powder to a food processor and pulse until the chickpeas achieve breadcrumb-like consistency (if you’re using them for binding, do a finer pulse; if you’re using them to top pasta, you can do as big or small as you’d like).
-Store in an airtight container at room temperature for up to 2 weeks.
+- Add the chickpeas and all spices to a food processor and pulse until the chickpeas achieve breadcrumb-like consistency (if you’re using them for binding, do a finer pulse; if you’re using them to top pasta, you can do as big or small as you’d like).
+Enjoy!